Azure/azure-functions-templates/Functions.Templates/Documentation/OneDriveOut.md

 - `direction` : Must be set to *out*.
 - `Type` : Must be set to *OneDrive*.
 - `Path` : Path from root OneDrive directory to file (e.g. Documents/test.txt).
-- `PrincipalId` : Should be set to either an app setting containing the Principal id/OID to be used to communicate with MS Graph or an expression to evaluate to a Principal id/OID
+- `PrincipalId` : Should be set to either an app setting containing the Principal ID/OID to be used to communicate with MS Graph or an expression to evaluate to a Principal ID/OID
-- `idToken` : Should be set to an expression that evaluates to an id token.
-Either Principal id or id token must be set, but not both.
+- `idToken` : Should be set to an expression that evaluates to an ID token.
+Either Principal ID or ID token must be set, but not both.

 #### Example function.json
+function.json is language independent, but not all triggers are supported by all languages.
 ```json
 {
   "bindings": [